-CIS 110 Introduction to Computer Applications for Business
+CIS 110 Introduction to Business Information Systems

 ECON 112 Principles of Economics: Micro

-ECON 221 Quantitative Methods for Business and Economics
+ECON 221 Statistics and Predictive Analytics

 IB 241 Globalization

 MSB 100 Introduction to Business (1 credit)

 MSB 110 Introduction to Financial Reporting

 MSB 120 Introduction to Management Control and Planning

 MSB 200 Principles of Management

 MSB 210 Principles of Marketing

 MSB 220 Financial Management

 MSB 240 Business Law I

 MSB 250 Business Communication and Mentoring

 MSB 287 Business Ethics

 MSB 305 Organizational Behavior

 MSB 400 Professional Seminar (2 credits)

 MSB 480 Strategic Management

-Students shall not earn credit for more than 15 hours in any designated course, or combination of courses, within the William G. McGowan School of Business Foundation Courses and/or the major courses, in Accounting, Management, and Marketing without being declared as either a major or minor student of one of those majors, or being granted permission by the Dean of The William G. McGowan School of Business.
+Students shall not earn credit for more than 15 hours in any designated course, or combination of courses, within the William G. McGowan School of Business Foundation Courses and/ or the major courses, in Accounting, Management, and Marketing without being declared as either a major or minor student of one of those majors, or being granted permission by the Dean of The William G. McGowan School of Business.

-CIS 110 - Introduction to Business Information Systems (3 credits)
+CIS 110 - INTRODUCTION TO BUSINESS INFORMATION SYSTEMS (3 credits)

 This course is designed to familiarize students with the terminology, computer applications, and concepts related to technologies used in business information systems.
-Students will gain a better understanding of how technology empowers business and can create transaction through strategic competitive advantages and efficiencies.
+Students will gain a better understanding of how technology empowers business and can create transactions through strategic competitive advantages and efficiencies.
 Students will be introduced to business applications and learn how these applications support the business mission.
 This curriculum addresses the six general knowledge and skills areas detailed in the AACSB standards.
+This course focuses on Microsoft Excel, Access, and Power BI.

-ECON 112 - Principles of Economics: Micro (3 credits)
+ECON 112 - PRINCIPLES OF ECONOMICS: MICRO (3 credits)

-Micro economics principles: the theory of price under various market conditions; the economic function of government; elements of international economics.
+Micro-economics principles: the theory of price under various market conditions; the economic function of government; elements of international economics.

-ECON 221 - Quantitative Methods for Business and Economics (3 credits)
+ECON 221 - STATISTICS AND PREDICTIVE ANALYTICS (3 credits)

-An introduction to statistical and mathematical methods used in business fields and economics.
-Topics include basic statistical concepts, sampling, probability, basic statistical distribution, estimation, hypothesis testing, and introduction to regression analysis.
+An introduction to statistical methods used in business fields and economics.
+Topics include basic statistical concepts, sampling, probability, basic statistical distributions, estimation, hypothesis testing, and introduction to regression analysis.
+This course will cover statistical analysis, predictive techniques, and data analytics with emphasis on problem-solving and business decision-making.

-IB 241 - Globalization (3 credits)
+IB 241 - GLOBALIZATION (3 credits)